 Mistake #3: Concealing Your Router with Carpentry

-We get it – routers aren’t exactly pieces of art to frame up.
-But placing them in a hidden, partitioned corner or inside your TV console are bad ideas, as walls and other surfaces serve as obstructions which weaken your WiFi’s signal.
+We get it – routers aren’t exactly pieces of art, but placing them in a hidden, partitioned corner or inside your TV console are bad ideas, as walls and other surfaces serve as obstructions that weaken your WiFi’s signal.

 So, what are some ways to counter it?
 As WiFi signals spread downwards, it may be better to construct an open-shelf higher up on your wall for placing the router.
 Also, avoid installing reflective surfaces, electrical devices or water features near it - which will interfere with broadcasts.